Ride-The-Lightning/RTL/README.md

 Reset Git (for the changes you may have made to the config file).

-Warning: This step will revert the UI settings, you may have changed on RTL (We will address this in future revisions).

 `$ git reset --hard HEAD`

 `$ git clean -f -d`